Please review all applicable camp policies with your child before attending camp.

 The Summer Camp Director reserves the right to dismiss, without refund, any camper whose influence is not good for the camp.
 Fighting, use or possession of drugs (any kind) or alcoholic beverages, or possessing a weapon are strictly prohibited and are grounds for dismissal.
 Campers will not be allowed to leave camp for any reason other than medical emergencies.
 If a camper must leave to attend a non-camp function, he/she will not be allowed to return, even if authorized by a parent or guardian.

-FEE POLICIES: Registration will not be complete until the entire fee is paid and sent in along with the application.
-Partial deposits are not allowed to reserve spots. $35.00 of your camp fee is non-refundable.
+FEE POLICIES: Registration will not be complete until the entire fee is paid with the completed application. $50.00 of your camp fee is non-refundable.
 To make notice of cancellation or change, you must contact the Camp Ministries office at (912) 638-8626.
-CANCELLATION 2 weeks before camp session opening day = Total refund less $35.00.
+CANCELLATION 2 weeks before camp session opening day = Total refund less $50.00.
 Within 1 week of camp session opening day = No refund.
-Due to illness prior to camp session opening day = Total refund less $35.00.
+Due to illness prior to camp session opening day = Total refund less $50.00.
 Fees may be transferred to a NEW REPLACEMENT camper of the same gender in the same session if the registrar is notified prior to the first day of the camp.